 Before we start, you'll have to update your settings.py to use one of the caching backends provided by Cache Machine.
-Prior to Django 1.6, Django's built-in caching backends did not allow for infinite cache timeouts, which are critical for doing invalidation (see below).
-Cache Machine extends the locmem and memcached backends provided by Django to enable indefinite caching when a timeout of caching.base.FOREVER is passed.
+Django's built-in caching backends don't allow infinite cache timeouts, which are critical for doing invalidation (see below).
+Cache Machine extends the locmem and memcached backends provided by Django to enable indefinite caching when a timeout of 0 is passed.
 If you were already using one of these backends, you can probably go on using them just as you were.
+If you were caching things with a timeout of 0, there will be problems with those entities now getting cached forever.
+You shouldn't have been doing that anyways.